 One of the best parts about smoking cannabis is that it makes so many fun activities even better.
 Think about it: food tastes better when you have the munchies, music sounds amazing when you’re high, and conversation is often more interesting.
 But what about an outdoor activity like hiking?
 Does weed pair well with strenuous exercise, or does it make you sluggish and unable to get off the couch?

-A few things to consider when deciding whether to go on a high hike:
+A few things to consider when deciding whether to engage in some cannabis activities and go on a high hike

 Know Your Strain